Table of Contents

 Then it hits you.
 You’re not “cured.”
 Not even close.
 The pain is still a constant, humming companion.

 Almost on cue, the phone rings again.
-It’s the insurance adjuster, suddenly your best friend, eager to “get this all settled.”
-This is the moment they’ve been waiting for.
+It's the insurance adjuster, suddenly your best friend, eager to "get this all settled."
+This is the moment they've been waiting for.
 For them, MMI is the starting gun for their endgame.
-They see a finish line for their financial responsibility—while you’re just staring at the start of a new, permanent reality.
+They see a finish line for their financial responsibility—while the injured party is just staring at the start of a new, permanent reality.
+What many don't realize is that Colorado law provides important protections.
+Under C.R.S. § 13-80-101, injured parties have a three-year statute of limitations to file a personal injury claim.
+Meanwhile, Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) bars recovery only if the injured party is more than 50% at fault.
+Additionally, non-economic damages like pain and suffering are capped at $1,500,000 as of 2025.
+Understanding these legal parameters is crucial before accepting any settlement offer, as early agreements often undervalue the true scope of long-term injuries and their lasting impact on quality of life.

 Don’t let them.